MysteriousSunflower/COBIRAS/README.md

 - recent `docker` and `docker-compose` installation, as well as the `bash` shell
 - ~50GB of storage
-- sufficient CPU power to encode AVC encoding up to 1440p with >1x speed (only required if you want to run JITE)
+- sufficient CPU power to encode AVC up to 1440p with >1x speed (only required if you want to run JITE)

 ## Terminology